SteamyCupGames/Music-Business-Insights---Exploratory-Data-Analysis-with-WSDA_Music/README.md

 2. Open the Jupyter notebooks in the `notebooks/` folder.
 3. Run `requirements.txt` to install Python packages.
 4. Explore the optional Power BI dashboard in the `dashboard/` folder.

 ---

+## 🧠 Personal Learnings

+- Strengthened my SQL join and aggregation skills in a business context.
+- Improved my use of Power BI for storytelling and dashboard interactivity.
+- Learned to structure projects for reproducibility and clarity.

+---